-Curious to find where else can you dive?
+Curious to find the marine life hotspots around the world?
 There are many stunning underwater diving locations in the world.
 Find out more about it here.

 Also, you can snorkel up close and personal with the whale sharks in Dhigurah(which grows up to 80m in length) depending on the season(usually between May and December).
 These are massive, magnificent creatures, divers around the world are always in search of, so don’t miss out on this one if you have the chance!
 Mostly found in Baa and Ari Atolls.

 On the other hand, if you don’t want to venture far out of your island for snorkeling, then head out to the south beach, where you can find small Grey tip or white tip sharks, if lucky, right by the shore.
 Also, the south beach is much better because of the unending panoramic views it offers.